xgcm/xgcm/doc/grid_ufuncs.rst

     import numpy as np

     def diff_forward(a):
         return a - np.roll(a, -1, axis=-1)

 All this function does is subtract each element of the given array from the element immediately to its right, with the ends of the array wrapped around in a periodic fashion.
-If we imagine this function acting on a variable located at the cell centers, our axis position diagram suggests that the result would lie on the left-hand cell edges.
+If we imagine this function acting on a variable located at the cell centers, our :ref:`axis-positions` diagram suggests that the result would lie on the left-hand cell edges.
 Therefore the signature of this function could be ``"(ax1:center)->(ax1:left)"``.